cesbo/help/en/astra/monitoring/Error-log.md

 # LOG and error messages

-List of commands for viewing program browsing logs:
+List of log output methods:

-- **console** - if Astra is running interactively, without the `--daemon option`
+- **console** - if Astra is running interactively.
+Output messages to the console, disabled by options: `--daemon` or `--no-stdout`
 - **file** - `--log /var/log/astra.log` where `/var/log/astra.log` is the full path to the log file
 - **syslog** - `--syslog astra`, where `astra` is the process name
 - **web interface** - displaying current system messages in the `LOG` tab

-Log messages are of the following types:
+Log messages are of the following levels:

 - **info** - general information about the program work process
 - **warning** - non-operational failure warning
 - **error** - an error that caused the channel or its source to stop working
 - **debug** - log settings mode, displaying additional information when receiving system messages

-## Troubleshoot
+## Adapters

 ??? question "fe has lock"